PeterLMC/Konica-Minolta--Backend-Software-Engineer/README.md

 # Konica-Minolta-Software-Engineer

 Welcome to the Konica Minolta Software Engineer Challenge.
-Please clone the repo and complete the callenge.
+Please clone the repo and complete the challenge.

 Instructions are in the repo in a pdf file.